 Flora Alexandra Ogilvy

-Events Coordinator, Ruby Reed is an independent art consultant and strategist with a background in sales and development.
-Ruby worked in Private Sales and Client Strategy at Christies and for various contemporary galleries and private collectors in London and New York.
+Contributor, Ruby Reed is an independent art consultant and strategist with a background in sales and development.
+Ruby worked in Private Sales and Client Strategy at Christie's and for various contemporary galleries and private collectors in London and New York.
 In 2015 she co-founded a business producing wellbeing events and retreats.
 Ruby graduated from Edinburgh University before an MA at The Courtauld, where she specialised in Brazilian countercultural art. @rubyrreed

 Creative partnerships, Red Rainey grew up in Edinburgh as the son of two ballet dancers.
 Though based from London, he will mostly be found leading a merry band of adventurers, artists, and innovators through curated experiences all across the world documented on his popular Instagram @findredrainey.
 Motivated by community, and delighted by the building of new bridges, Red makes an art of uniting the culturally curious with the adventurous spirit in friends and colleagues alike.